Financial Aid & the Bill

 Some financial aid may be displayed as anticipated aid on your billing statement, but if it is not there - don't worry.
 Simply review your financial aid award in your MyCUInfo portal for accuracy.

 Parent loans will be applied to the bill the same way student loans are.

 - View Your Student's Bill Online - Parents can view the bill also if they are set up as an authorized payer.
+Bills are only available online.
 View the step-by-step instructions.

 - Check the Status of the Parent Loan - Parent PLUS Loans will not appear as anticipated aid on the billing statement.
 The borrower will know their loan has been approved once they receive a loan disclosure statement from the Federal Direct Loan Servicer.
 Also, ask your student to check their MyCUInfo portal to make sure there are no missing items which could delay the payment of the loan.

 - Parent Loan Refunds - If the Parent PLUS Loan exceeds the student’s bill, the excess will be refunded to whoever was designated on the PLUS application submitted through studentloans.gov.
 If the parent elected for the student to receive the refund, it will direct deposited into the student's bank account.
 If the parent elected to receive the refund directly, a check will be mailed to the parent's permanent address.
 This process could take up to two weeks.

 Direct deposit is required - it is also the easiest and fastest way to receive your financial aid refund.
 View the step-by-step instructions.